 Made with care in the USA and USDA-certified organic, there are lots to love over at Henné.
 Find more thoughtfully crafted products for the face, hands, and lips–formulated to be as natural as possible.

-Final thoughts on organic lipstick
+A final word on organic lipstick

 Though they are not all perfect, these brands make it possible to find safer, more eco-friendly options when it comes to lipstick.
 And I hope this list will make it easier to reach for safer products that look just as fabulous without the need for any endocrine disruptors or potential carcinogens.